Brest Fortress: Construction

 The construction of the Imperial Russian fortress, in place of the old Ducal Lithuanian Brest Castle, started in 1833 based on a draft of the Russian military engineer Karl Opperman.

-WWI
+World War I

-After the fall of the forts at Kaunas and Novogeorgievsk, the Russians abandoned Brest fortress, carrying away most of their stockpiled munitions.
-The Germans entered the fort on August 26, 1915.
+After the fall of the forts at Kaunas and the Modlin Fortress in Novogeorgievsk, the Russians abandoned Brest fortress, carrying away most of their stockpiled munitions.
+The Germans entered the fort on 26 August 1915.
 In 1918, the fort was the location of the signing of the Treaty of Brest-Litovsk, which made peace between USSR and the Central Powers.